Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

   * [User Interface](#user-interface)
 * [Resources](#resources)

-`Microsoft.Azure.IIoT.Deployment` is a command line application for deploying Industrial IoT platform.
+`Microsoft.Azure.IIoT.Deployment` is a command line application for deploying Industrial IoT solution.
-It takes care of deploying Azure infrastructure resources and microservices of Industrial IoT platform.
+It takes care of deploying Azure infrastructure resources and microservices of Industrial IoT solution.

 The main difference compared to the [script based deployment](howto-deploy-all-in-one.md) option is that from an infrastructure perspective `Microsoft.Azure.IIoT.Deployment` deploys microservices to an Azure